pol-is/polisClientParticipation/README.md

 ```

 There is a `polis.config.template.js` file which will have to be copied over to `polis.config.js`, and edited as appropriate.
-There is also a `webpack.config.js` file which may need to be renamed and replaced by with `webpack.config.dev.js` or
+There is also a `webpack.config.js` file which may need to be renamed and replaced with `webpack.config.dev.js` or
 `webpack.config.unminified.js` as appropriate.

 To run: `./x`